cardenuto/FirebaseLogin/DEV.md

 - Add Material Design to dialogs
 - Check for email already registered with another auth provider
 - Ability to change password
+- Option not to have user information saved (logging into a second database) - ability to have saved database by database

 ##Presence System
 Step 1 would be to define what does presence mean to the application. the code for onDisconnect works ok but it looks at the connection